Corporate Governance Report

 6. Advisory Board

 The Advisory Board consists of external experts, giving us access to a wide range of advice across all areas of management that can be reflected in our business decisions.
-The Advisory Board meets every six months in principle and details of the meetings are reported to the Board of Directors.

 7. Support Committees